pantmal/Quote-Finder/README.md

 Backend application created using Node, Express and MongoDB.

 The backend of this project was developed to be used as a server for an application involving finding, adding, commenting on quotes.
-Front end is coming later...
+Visual interface with React will be later added in the project.

 # Database Schemas